-Noeun is a 62-year-old rice farmer from Cambodia.
-She has six children, nine grandchildren, and enjoys listening to the monks pray on the radio in her free time.
-One year ago, Noeun developed a cataract in her left eye, causing her tearing and blurry vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Noeun learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
-On October 09, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-Noeun said, "I hope that after my surgery I can see clearly so I can return to planting rice and feeding the cows on the farm."
+Lim is a 69-year-old grocery seller from Cambodia.
+He has four sons, two daughters, and enjoys looking after his six additional grandchildren.
+One year ago, Lim developed a cataract in each eye, causing him blurry vision and photophobia.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Lim learned about our medical partner, Children's Surgical Centre, he traveled there seeking treatment.
+On January 14th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in each eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $425 procedure.
+"I hope that I will be able to see clearly and can look after my grandchildren again," he shared.